Problem Statement

 What time is EDUFOOD activities?

-EDUFOOD is usually between 9am-1pm, Tuesdays to Thursdays.
+EDUFOOD is usually between 9am-1pm, Tuesdays and Thursdays.

 Can I volunteer for EDUFOOD during the weekends?

-No, EDUFOOD activities are only during the weekdays, Tuesdays-Thursdays
+No, EDUFOOD activities are only during the weekdays, Tuesdays and Thursdays

 Will volunteers get paid?